26th May 2018

 The Atlantic Salmon Trust’s Missing Salmon Project hopes to discover why the fish is in such sharp decline.
 The marine survival of the wild salmon population has fallen by 70% in the last 25 years.
 The trust hopes to raise £1 million via crowdfunding by the end of this year to support the project.

-If funding is secured, work will start next year in the Moray Firth, the route taken by 20 per cent of all salmon that leave the UK.
+If funding is secured, work will start next year in the Moray Firth, the route taken by 20% of all salmon that leave the UK.
 The lessons learned from this study will provide valuable insights that are transferable to other populations of salmon.

 The AST added, “There has been a vast amount of research carried out over the years and most of this has been valuable to give us an improved understanding of mortality factors into migrating Salmon.
 What it has not done is pursue with determination the process of assigning a value to suspects and therefore prioritising their importance.
 It is only by using an evidence based approach we will win the arguments.”